 On the downside, registering a student through the academic calendar is only viable so long as the course has been added to the study plan of the class that their transcript is for (or All courses was selected for that subject in the study plan).

-How can I view and print a student's transcript?
+How can I view, analyze and print a student's transcript?

 When it comes to viewing and printing a student's transcript on the staff side, there's an option to do just that inside individual transcripts, namely the Download transcript button on the top-right corner: